-All streams of planned multiple stream processes, or the only stream of production, have been completed.
-All elements of PPAP are completed, including run at rate.
+All streams of planned multiple stream processes, or the planned production process, have been completed.
+The permanent production tools and equipment are homeline and operational at the intended production supplier.
+Processes are manned by production personnel.
+All Phase 3 elements of PPAP are completed.
 Supplier to complete run at rate declaration section on PSW.